AdaptiveMotorControlLab/CEBRA-demos/README.rst

 Contributing
 ------------

 We welcome Demo notebooks from others!
-Plear fork the repo, add your notebook and check that it works on Google Colaboratory (remove the launch buttom), then open a PR!
+Please fork the repo, add your notebook, check that it works on Google Colaboratory (remove the launch button within your PR), and then open a PR!
 Please also edit the "gallery" list (see the soure code for this page), and finally, add an icon `here <https://github.com/AdaptiveMotorControlLab/CEBRA-assets>`__.

 For reference, the original open-source data we used in Schneider, Lee, Mathis 2023 is available at: